 To do this, developers must break up their applications into a series of independent, stateless functions which then get executed based on a developer-defined trigger.
 Today, each cloud provider offers easy-to-integrate triggers for most of their cloud services.
-For example, in AWS, developers can configure a function to run when an object is uploaded to a specified bucket.
-The ability for third party applications to trigger functions is also available via the AWS SDK or API.
+For example, in AWS, developers can configure a function to run when an object is uploaded to an S3 bucket.
+The ability for third-party applications to trigger functions is also available via the AWS SDK or API.
 This is true of the other public clouds as well.

 Where serverless (currently) falls short